-Many key drivers behind the use of AI stems from the need for healthcare organizations to improve patient outcomes and deliver more effective treatments and care.
-Mayo Clinic was one of the early adopters of one of IBM's flagship AI platform Watson and implemented it as part of its clinical team to help match patients to the appropriate cancer treatments and trials.
+Many key drivers behind the use of AI applications in healthcare stem from the need for hospitals to improve patient outcomes and deliver more effective treatments and care.
+Mayo Clinic was one of the early adopters of IBM's flagship AI platform Watson and implemented it as part of its clinical team to help match patients to the appropriate cancer treatments and trials.
 Their implementation proved that AI could provide valuable insights into accurately matching patients with specific needs to treatment plans that match their conditions.
 Another use was at the Cleveland Clinic, which adopted Microsoft AI technology to help determine high-risk patients in their ICU.
 The process included the use of machine learning and advanced analytics to determine, based on different indicators, who needed attention and would be considered high risk.

-Despite these successful use cases for AI in healthcare, several hospital IT executives find it challenging to implement this technology in their current environment.
+Despite these successful use cases for AI applications in healthcare, several hospital IT executives find it challenging to implement this technology in their current environment.
 The difficulties hospitals face when implementing AI are the result of a few challenges that healthcare as a whole is dealing with.
-Here are six common barriers to artificial intelligence adoption in healthcare.
+Here are six common barriers to AI adoption in healthcare.

 An incomplete digital platform

 It may be hard to believe, but the use of paper and faxes is still alive and well in some hospitals.
 This makes it challenging for organizations to claim that all patient data is available for mining in a discrete format and AI can tap into all of it.
 Despite the use of optical character recognition, which can convert scanned paper-based documents and extract text from them, AI may still not have access to all relevant patient data since not all of it is in a digital and readable format.